 On August 31, 2011, the REIT completed the acquisition of Place Desormeaux, a 250,000 square foot enclosed shopping centre in Longueuil, Québec on the south shore of the Greater Montreal Region.
 The REIT paid approximately \$32.2 million for the property with approximately \$3.6 million in additional acquisition and capital improvement costs to be incurred in the future.
-The purchase was funded by a \$23.0 million loan from OMERS Administration Corporation secured by the property with a three year term and bearing contractual interest at a rate of 4.05%.
-The balance of the purchase price was funded by a portion of the \$13.5 million, three year revolving loan facility from Firm Capital Corporation, secured against the REIT's portfolio of properties.
+The purchase was funded by a \$23.0 million loan; secured by the property with a three year term and bearing contractual interest at a rate of 4.05%.
+The balance of the purchase price was funded by a portion of the \$13.5 million, three year revolving loan facility, secured against the REIT's portfolio of properties.
 The revolving loan facility bears a floating interest rate that is the greater of 9.00% or the TD Canada Trust Posted Bank Prime Rate of Interest plus 4.00%.
+This facility also included a funding fee whereby the lender received warrants to purchase 625,000 units of Partners REIT at \$7.20 per unit (refer to Note 8).